 She assists head coach Sue Semrau with scheduling and serves as the program's liaison with the athletics department's administration.
 Bruner oversees the equipment operations for the program and assists with the Seminole girls' summer camps.

-In addition to her administrative duties with the program, Bruner is also in her seventh season working as the color analyst for the radio broadcast of all FSU women's basketball games.
+In addition to her administrative duties with the program, Bruner is also in her eighth season working as the color analyst for the radio broadcast of all FSU women's basketball games.

 Bruner came to Florida State after serving four seasons as assistant athletics director and head women's basketball coach at Coe College in Cedar Rapids, Iowa.
 The Kohawks reached the IIAC Tournament all four years of her tenure and advanced to the quarterfinals in her final season.